AguaClara/Textbook/Sedimentation/Sed_Design.rst

 In addition to the vertical velocity component increasing between the plates, the resultant velocity of water between the plates increases compared to :math:`\bar v_{z_{Active}}`.
 What are the two reasons that this is true?

-- the first reason, as already discussed, is that the vertical velocity component needs to increase to ensure conservation of flow.
+- The first reason, as already discussed, is that the vertical velocity component needs to increase to ensure conservation of flow.

-- the second reason has to do with the fact that the resultant velocity of water between the plates is at an angle.
+- The second reason has to do with the fact that the resultant velocity of water between the plates is at an angle.
 This means that there is a horizontal component introduced.
 Because we know that the vertical velocity increases, and there is a new positive horizontal velocity component, the resultant velocity must also increase.

 Now, consider a tube settler used in a lab setting instead of a plate settler.
 If a tube settler was designed with an angle to mimic a plate settler, would the water change vertical velocity after the angle?
 How does this compare to the plate settler scenario?
 In the case of the tube settler, the vertical velocity does not increase because there is no change in flow area; the diameter of the tube is constant throughout, meaning that for the flow to remain constant, the velocity does not change.

 For another example of flow conservation, let's consider the relationship between :math:`\bar v_{z_{Plate}}*S` and :math:`\bar v_{z_{Active}}*B`. :math:`B` is the center-to-center distance between plate settlers, and does not take into account the thickness of plate settlers.
 Considering only the center-to-center distance means that the area for water to travel through does to change from before the plate settlers to within the plate settlers because we are not accounting for any thickness.
 If the area does not change, then velocity should also not change to keep flow conserved.
 However, if we are to account for thickness, we must discuss :math:`S` which is the spacing between plate settlers.
 This does take into account the change in area,  which means that the velocity would need to increase through the lesser area.
 So if we look at the flow through plate settlers, we can confirm that :math:`\bar v_{z_{Plate}}*S = \bar v_{z_{Active}}*B`.

 By using flow conservation and plate settler geometry, we can begin to understand the mathematical relationships that drive design.

 Now that we have established how flocs settle on the plate and the increase in plan view area that plate settlers offer, we need to discuss how flocs will act once they are on the plates.
 We want particles and flocs that settle to agglomerate and slide down the plate settlers to be returned to the floc blanket.
 We will explore this concept by first considering the desired spacing between plate settlers.